 How one Pathstream student put her marketing skills into practice to design campaigns that keep the city of Charlotte safe

 LaShika Renee Williams is a Marketing and Communications Administrator Officer for the City of Charlotte, North Carolina.
-She was hired four years ago as a customer service rep to support customers of Charlotte Area Transit Public Transportation.
+She was hired four years ago as a customer service rep to support Charlotte Area Transit Public Transportation customers.
 A self-described “go-getter,” LaShika immediately set her sights on growing into a marketing role.